 As a developer of property in the PRC, we are subject to various environmental laws and regulations set by the PRC national, provincial and municipal governments.
 These include regulations on air pollution, noise emissions, as well as water and waste discharge.
+We have never been required to pay any penalties associated with the breach of any such laws and regulations in the past.
 Compliance with existing environmental laws and regulations has not had a material adverse effect on our financial condition and results of operations, and we do not believe it will have such an impact in the future.

 Our projects are normally required to undergo an environmental impact assessment by government-appointed third parties, and a report of such assessment needs to be submitted to the relevant environmental authorities in order to obtain their approval before commencing construction.
 Upon completion of each project, the relevant environmental authorities inspect the site to ensure the applicable environmental standards have been complied with, and the resulting report is presented together with other specified documents to the relevant construction administration authorities for their approval and record.
-Approval of such report by the environmental authorities is required before we can deliver our completed work to our customers.
+Approval from the environmental authorities of such report is required before we can deliver our completed work to our customers.
 In the past, we have not experienced any difficulties in obtaining those approvals for commencement of construction and delivery of completed projects.
 However, we cannot assure you that we will not experience any difficulties in the future.
-See "ITEM 4.
-INFORMATION ON THE COMPANY-B.Business Overview-Regulation-Regulations on Environmental Protection in Construction Projects."
+See "Item 4.
+Information on the Company - B. Business Overview - Regulation - Regulations on Environmental Protection in Construction Projects."

-In connection with our current and any future properties in the U.S., our relevant property subsidiaries are or will be subject to a variety of local, state and federal statutes, ordinances, rules and regulations concerning the protection of health and the environment.
-The particular environmental laws which apply to any given community and the costs we may incur to comply with such laws, which may be material, will vary according to the site, its location, the site's environmental conditions and the present and former use of the site.
+In connection with our current and any future properties in the United States, our relevant property subsidiaries are or will be subject to a variety of local, state and federal statutes, ordinances, rules and regulations concerning the protection of health and the environment.
+The particular environmental laws which apply to any given community, will vary according to the site, its location, the site's environmental conditions and the present and former use of the site.
 Likewise, the particular procedures and approval or other requirements will vary from project to project.